Katherine Hall Katherine Hall

 DETAILS OF THE ALTAR OF INCENSE

-God gives detailed instructions on how to build an altar for incense.
+God gives detailed instructions on how to build an altar for burning incense.

-He explains that He wants there to be a census where everyone is to be counted and pay half a shekel as an offering.
+He explains that a census must be taken, and each person is to give half a shekel as an offering to the Lord.

-And He gives instructions for a bronze basin for the Israelites to wash their hands and feet so they can be clean before God.
-God also gives instructions for the use of anointing oils.
+God also gives instructions for a bronze basin where the priests are to wash their hands and feet so they can be clean before entering His presence.
+He provides guidance for the use of anointing oil and incense.
 Gold, frankincense, and myrrh are all elements of the tabernacle and are also the gifts the wise men bring to the birth of Jesus.

 Read More